HuiChen3313/FigBO/README.md

 Key: FigBO

-Implementation: GammaExpectedImprovement
+Implementation: GammaExpectedImprovement (internal)

-FigBO is the proposed acquisition function described in the paper.
-In the codebase, it is implemented using `GammaExpectedImprovement`, which realizes the Γ(x)-based design introduced in the method.
+FigBO is the proposed acquisition framework described in the paper.
+In the codebase, it is implemented using an internal module referred to as GammaExpectedImprovement, which realizes the Γ(x)-based look-ahead design introduced in the method.
 All experimental results reported as FigBO in the paper are generated using this implementation.

-The name `GammaExpectedImprovement` reflects an internal implementation detail related to the gamma-based formulation.
+Note that GammaExpectedImprovement is an internal implementation detail of the FigBO framework, rather than an official acquisition function provided by BoTorch.
+The implementation is built on top of BoTorch’s GP posterior interfaces without modifying the BoTorch source code.

 ## Usage